Your Accessible Guide to Sonoma County, California: Hotels, Things to Do, and Restaurants

 Accessible lift at Pure Luxury Transportation

-Accessible Places to Eat and Drink in Sonoma
+Accessible Places to Eat and Drink in Sonoma County

-Sonoma isn’t short on flavor.
+Sonoma County isn’t short on flavor.
 From creative California cuisine to cozy cafes, the food scene here leans fresh, local, and laid-back.
 While not every restaurant has detailed accessibility info available yet, here are some solid options based on layout, staff responsiveness, and location.

 Luma Bar & Eatery (Petaluma)